tremor-rs/tremor-www/docs/scripting/tremor-script/index.md

   }
 ```

-This will work as part of the [runtime::tremor](../tremor-query/operators.md#runtimetremor) operator confguration in the legacy pipeline yaml setup, and also as an embedded script in the [trickle definition](../tremor-query/walkthrough.md#scripts-and-operators) of the pipeline.
+This will work as part of the [runtime::tremor](../tremor-query/operators.md#runtimetremor) operator configuration in the legacy pipeline yaml setup, and also as an embedded script in the [trickle definition](../tremor-query/walkthrough.md#scripts-and-operators) of the pipeline.

 A key thing to note is that by design, state is not shared across operator nodes in the pipeline.
 Therefore, if we have scripts across multiple nodes in the pipeline, the `state` keyword in each script allows access only to the local node-specific state storage, and not the state from any other operator nodes or something global to all the nodes.